Antarctic seabirds, marine mammals, & their prey

 Spectacular views as we pulled into South Georgia

-Passing through Grytviken, stopped by South Georgia’s museum.
+Stopped by South Georgia’s museum in Grytviken.
 Hanging from the ceiling is one of the world’s largest birds, the Wandering Albatross—-they can have wingspans up to 12 feet!
 Below are some of the museum’s other specimens: skins from a King Penguin and fur seal

 King Penguin